Factors that affect the value of your money..

 Capital gains tax is also applied to all investments once you dispose of them.

-The cost of debt is an opportunity cost.
+Expensive debt is an opportunity cost.

 The longer you stay in debt the more interest you will keep on paying your creditors.
-The quicker you pay off your debt the sooner you will be able to divert the interest payments to investments which can
+The quicker you pay off your debt the sooner you will be able to divert the interest payments to investments which can increase your wealth and you away from dependency on institutions to your own financial independence.

 Conversely, why cars are not investments?